MedAmineBayoudha/TinyML/README.md

 This project is inspired from the great work of billiyz: https://github.com/billiyz/tinyml-on-the-edge and ShawnHymel: https://github.com/ShawnHymel/tinyml-example-anomaly-detection .

-The main goal of this project is to be able to detect the movement done by the IMU, either UP or RIGHT using Machine learning directly on the arduino Nano BLE 33 microcontroller and send the result of the classification to my Laptop using USART protocol.
+The main goal of this project is to be able to detect the movement done by the IMU, either UPDOWN, RIGHTLEFT or IDLE  using Machine learning directly on the arduino Nano BLE 33 microcontroller and send the result of the classification to my Laptop using UART protocol.

 This project will follow the following procedures :